-Digital Communication Arts
+High School Digital Communication Arts

 For a successful completion of the HS Digital Communication Arts Assessment you will need to do the following:

-- A Portfolio containing the necessary elements
+- A portfolio containing the necessary elements

 Portfolio Sections are listed below:

-- An Artist statement Section
+- The Artist Statement Section

 - Provide a written statement about why you want to be a Digital Communication Arts major here at Cab.